techpmsap/S4HC_Powerweek_2018/Day2/Exercise_02/Exercise_02.md

 In this exercise, you’ll learn how

 * to install and configure Eclipse IDE
-* to create a SAP S/4HANA SDK project for Cloud Foundry from an archetype using the Eclipse IDE
+* to create a SAP S/4HANA Cloud SDK project for Cloud Foundry from an archetype using the Eclipse IDE
 * to build the project with Eclipse IDE
 * to deploy the application to your Cloud Foundry environment

-For further reading on S/4HANA SDK, click link below.
+For further reading on S/4HANA Cloud SDK, click link below.
 <https://www.sap.com/germany/developer/topics/s4hana-cloud-sdk.html>